Getting help with injured & broken ankle compensation payouts in QLD

 You can hurt your ankle practically anywhere, but these are some of the most common instances in which ankle injuries occur as a result of negligence:

 - Workplace accidents – Slips and falls in the workplace are one of the leading causes of ankle injuries.
 If your employer has failed to create a safe working environment, this may qualify as negligence.
 In this case, you may be able to make a claim for a workers compensation settlement for a broken ankle or ankle sprain.

 - Sporting injuries – Many sporting codes are rife with high rates of ankle injuries.
 Playing sport without proper safety equipment or safe training practices can create unnecessary risk.

 - Car accidents – If you injure your ankle in a car accident caused by another road user, the person at fault’s Compulsory Third Party insurer may be required to provide you with compensation.

+Your ankle injury could also be the result of a slip and fall in a public place, medical negligence, and many other types of accidents.
 The Personal Injury Lawyers can help you determine whether your ankle injury meets the requirements for claiming compensation.

 The timeframe you have in which to make an ankle injury claim may vary depending on your circumstances.